emzpetros/ObsidianNotes/3MT.md

 I hypothesize that restored sensation will reduce the attentional burden of walking and result in higher task performance in these experiments.

 Such an effect would shine a light on how sensation information affects a complex behavior like walking.
 But more importantly, an intervention that restores sensation could then improve the quality of life for individuals with lower limb amputations by making every step easier.

+HC + RT
+- AI generated
+- Able bodied with foot
+- Impose prosthesis over able-bodied

+What blue bars mean?

+Spend some time on the
+- Did you walk over level ground today?
+Did you have any problems
+- Stumble while texting + walking
+- Imagine without feeling
+	- Sensory integration
+- Bring it back to divided attention, investigating brain processing
+- Ground it in audience experience

+Connect nerve callout to the leg, where the nerves come from

+Question on right side?

+Takeaways as key words

+Attentional load as title
+- Label the bars
+- Resource allocation
+- Third bar
+- Lightening bolt in bar

 ## Notes
 In my lab’s previous work, we developed a sensory neuroprosthesis that as the name implies, restores sensations to the prosthetic limb by interacting with the body’s nervous system.
 Imagine the nerves that used to connect to the missing foot are wires.
 They are expecting electrical information that means “I’m putting pressure on my heel.”
 We can recreate this input by sending small electrical pulses to electrodes around the nerves.
 That information is carried to the brain as if it was a signal from the foot.
 As a result, when a participant steps with the neuroprosthesis they feel sensation from their prosthetic foot.